shehraan/shehraan/README.md

 💻 Driven high school student
-📝 Strong interest in Data Science, Artificial Intelligence, and Embedded Development 🔭 Working on the intersections of AI with healthcare and finance 🌟 Main languages: Javascript, C++, Python
+📝 Strong interest in Data Science, Artificial Intelligence, and Embedded Development 🔭 Working on the intersections of AI with healthcare and finance 🌟 Main languages: Javascript, C++, Python, HTML and CSS
 </pre>
 <hr>